Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models

 Specifically, we demonstrate how to achieve Heisenberg limited scaling of two-mode squeezing via Floquet engineered spatially-anisotropic interactions in bilayers of power-law interacting XXZ spin models.
 Two-mode squeezing (TMS) \cite{Agarwal2013,Caves1985,Schumaker1985} is a process generating entanglement via the production of pairs of particles, a process underlying phenomenona from the fundamental in the EPR paradox \cite{Reid2009}, over Unruh thermal radiation \cite{Hu2019} and the Schwinger effect \cite{Hauke2013,Kasper2016} to the applied in parametric amplification in quantum optics \cite{Agarwal2013}.
 Two-mode squeezing is well established in photonic systems \cite{PhysRevLett.59.2555,Agarwal2013} and has been realized in thermal gases \cite{Julsgaard_2001,cerf2007quantum}, and in Bose-Einstein condensates of ultracold atoms interacting via contact interactions \cite{Gross2011,Luecke2011,bookjans2011strong,black2007spinor,zhao2014dynamics,qu2020probing,kim2021emission}, where it has been successfully used for EPR steering \cite{Lange2018,Fadel2018,Kunkel2018}.
 More recently it has been proposed as a mechanism to generate metrologically useful entanglement between spin ensembles in cavities via light-mediated interactions \cite{Sundar2023}, and in dipolar systems \cite{Bilitewski2023a,Bilitewski2023}.
 There long-range interactions naturally create entanglement in spatially separated ensembles, with the additional benefit of single-site single-particle control over these entangled states.

-Here, we investigate the two-mode squeezing dynamics of spin 1/2 arrays separated into two layers, initialized with opposite polarizations, interacting via powerlaw interactions, scaling as $r^{-\alpha}$ with the distance $r$ between particles.
-We find that finite-range interactions ($\alpha = 1, 2, 3$), can achieve the same amount of squeezing as infinite-range ($\alpha = 0$) interactions for sufficiently widely separated layers.
+Here, we investigate the two-mode squeezing dynamics of spin 1/2 bilayers with powerlaw interactions, scaling as $r^{-\alpha}$ with the distance $r$.
+We find that finite-range interactions ($\alpha = 1, 2, 3$), achieve the same amount of squeezing as infinite-range ($\alpha = 0$) interactions for sufficiently widely separated layers.
 By Floquet engineering spatially anisotropic interactions adapted to the initial state and desired entanglement dynamics we improve the $1/\sqrt{N}$ scaling of the sensitivity in system size $N$ to the ultimate Heisenberg limit of $1/N$.

-We further verify the robustness of these results to non-unit filled lattices, making our predictions accessible without the experimentally stringent restriction of unit-filling.